 - Narcissists will not follow through with any promises made to you.
 Do not communicate directly or negotiate with them.
 Nothing good will come of it.

 - If you have children together and must communicate, only do it through apps such as Family Wizard or Talking Parents.
 Everything communicated there may become evidence to use in court.
 Be careful what you say.
 Use good etiquette, demonstrate flexibility and willing collaboration, and give polite, but brief and to the point responses.

 - The family court system is far from perfect.
 The decisions may be inequitable.
 Narcissists are known to manipulate judges, and pay off guardian ad litem, court appointed therapists, custody evaluators, and everyone else involved in family law.
 Keep this in mind.
 Do not blindly trust that the legal system has your back.

-Randi Fine is a narcissistic abuse expert and coach, podcast host, and author of the groundbreaking book Close Encounters of the Worst Kind: The Narcissistic Abuse Survivor’s Guide to Healing.
-This book is the most comprehensive, most well researched, and most up-to-date book ever written on this subject.
+Randi Fine is an internationally renowned narcissistic abuse expert and coach, and the author of the groundbreaking book Close Encounters of the Worst Kind: The Narcissistic Abuse Survivor’s Guide to Healing, the most comprehensive, most well researched, and most up-to-date book on this subject.
 In addition to helping survivors recognize their abuse and heal from it, this book teaches mental health professionals how to recognize and properly treat the associated abuse syndrome.
-She is also the author of Cliffedge Road: A Memoir, the first and only book to characterize the life-long progression of complications caused by narcissistic child abuse.
+She is also the author of Cliffedge Road: A Memoir, the first and only book to characterize the life-long progression of complications caused by narcissistic child abuse. .